UPPS 04.04.46 - Prohibition of Discrimination

 The CDO will initiate an investigation of an allegation of discrimination.
 This includes providing the respondent with written notification of the complaint in sufficient detail to allow him or her an opportunity to respond, and conducting separate interviews with the complainant and the respondent, as well as other witnesses, if necessary.
 The CDO will issue a finding within 90 calendar days of the initial report.

-can still determine that the conduct was inappropriate even if it finds that no discrimination occurred; and
+determine if the conduct was still inappropriate even if it finds that no discrimination occurred; and

-will issue a final report to the complainant, respondent, and the appropriate vice president in the reporting line;
+issue a final report to the complainant, respondent, and the appropriate vice president in the reporting line.

-The vice president in the respondent’s reporting line will issue and impose an appropriate sanction as soon as possible, but no later than 15 calendar days after receiving the final written report.
-The vice president will notify, in writing, the complainant, respondent, and CDO of the sanction imposed.
+* The vice president in the respondent’s reporting line, or other designated sanctioning authority determined by the CDO in consultation with the TSUS Office of General Counsel, will issue and impose an appropriate sanction as soon as possible, but no later than 15 calendar days after receiving the final written report.
+The vice president, or other designated sanctioning authority, will notify, in writing, the complainant, respondent, and CDO of the sanction imposed.

-The vice president’s decision is final.
-The vice president will impose the sanction immediately and will continually monitor the circumstances to ensure a remedied situation.
+* The decision of the vice president or other designated sanctioning authority is final.
+The sanction will be imposed immediately by the designated administrative authority who will continually monitor the circumstances to ensure a remedied situation.